List of Fremont Unified School District elementary schools: Demographics

 Gomes Elementary's approximate level of enrollment is 889 students total.
 Gomes Elementary lacks any significant non-white/non-Asian population.
 The school has a student population of 85 percent Asians and 11 percent Whites, 2 percent Latinos, while the remaining populations are all at less than one percent.
 Due to this fact, only the test scores for Asians and Whites are reported for the school since only data is reported for those populations with significant numbers.
 Additionally, male students slightly outnumber female students.

 Mission San Jose Elementary School

 Mission San Jose Elementary School is an elementary school in Fremont, California.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Mission San Jose is part of the Mission San Jose Attendance area, and transfers into Hopkins Junior High School and on to Mission San Jose High School.
+Mission San Jose is part of the Mission San Jose Attendance area, and transfers into Hopkins middle School and on to Mission San Jose High School.
 Mission San Jose Elementary are the champions of basketball for many years.
 MSJE is also one of the best schools in California.